 Active Health Management is a Private Review Agent that works on behalf of your health plan.
-A Private Review Agent is an entity that reviews certain procedures and services that are included on your health plan’s precertification list or otherwise require Utilization Review/Management under your health plan.
-We do not offer or sell health benefit plans, pay benefit claims, maintain the network(s) of provider that participate under your plan, or determine your plan’s benefits.
+A Private Review Agent is a company that reviews certain procedures and services that are included on your health plan’s precertification list or otherwise require Utilization Review/Management under your health plan.
+We do not offer or sell health benefit plans, pay benefit claims, maintain the network(s) of providers that participate under your plan, or determine your plan’s benefits.
 Any benefits for which a member may be eligible are determined by their health plan.
-For information about your health plan’s Utilization Management program or the services that require Prior Authorization (or “pre-certification”), concurrent or retrospective review, please refer to your benefit plan documents, visit your plan’s website, or call their Customer Service number.
+For information about your health plan’s Utilization Management program, or the services that require Prior Authorization (or “pre-certification”), concurrent, or retrospective review, please refer to your benefit plan documents, visit your plan’s website, or call their Customer Service number.

 Utilization Management Program Summary

 The Utilization Management (UM) program services are designed to determine whether clinical guidelines/medical necessity criteria for coverage are met, including guidelines and criteria related to: